 Reason #3: In the event of conflict with your children, you cannot sell or mortgage the house without their permission.
 This can potentially create many scenarios for conflict, which we have seen here in our offices.

 Reason #4: Medicaid, the nursing home or “the State” does not take your home in the event you need long-term care in the nursing home.
-If your home is worth less than $560,000 according to Florida Medicaid asset limits, your home is not a countable asset for Medicaid purposes.
-Thus, your home does not typically need to be "protected" from the nursing home.
+If your home is worth less than $572,000 (2018) according to Florida Medicaid asset limits, your home is not a countable asset for Medicaid purposes.
+There may be reasons to try to protect your home from the nursing home.
+If you want to protect your homestead from the nursing home, download our free guide to protecting your Florida homestead property.